Stegastes nigricans: Behavior

 S. nigricans practices a form of agriculture with a species of red algae.
-The fish will claim a patch of "brown carpet algae" (Womersleyella setacea) which it defends by chasing away other fish and sea urchins.
+The fish will claim a patch of algae which it defends by chasing away other fish and sea urchins.
 The fish also pulls up other bits of algae that attempt to grow in the patch and swims outside of its territory to spit the invading algae out.
 S. nigricans do not have cellulases in their stomach, therefore they dispose of algae that they cannot digest.
 They must limit their diet to cyanophores and rhodophytes, which are delicate species.
 There are nine algae species that S. nigricans will farm for, and the algae they remove is competitively superior late-colonizing algae as opposed to the algae they can eat.
 They also remove algae that is competitive and faster growing than their preferred delicate algae.
 When the fish claiming a patch is removed, the patch is eaten up within a few days.
-When a patch of the brown carpet algae is caged to keep both S. nigricans and other fish out of the patch, other species of algae quickly overwhelm the patch.
+When a patch of "brown carpet algae" (Womersleyella setacea) is caged to keep both S. nigricans and other fish out of the patch, other species of algae quickly overwhelm the patch.
 This seems to indicate the brown carpet algae are dependent on S. nigricans for its survival.
 The presence of S. nigricans in ecosystems greatly increases the primary productivity of the area by boosting oxygen, nitrogen, and phosphorus concentrations.